Hyper vs. Hypo Thyroid: Symptoms, Causes & Treatment

 Understanding the Thyroid Gland's Role

-An illustration showing the location of the butterfly-shaped thyroid gland at the front of the neck.
+An illustration showing the location of the butterfly-shaped thyroid gland at the front of a human neck.

 This butterfly-shaped gland at the front of your neck pumps out triiodothyronine (T3) and thyroxine (T4) —hormones that dictate how fast or slow virtually every cell works.
 When levels stray, your metabolism, heart, brain, and even bones notice.